 How do you know a betta fish is happy?

-Betta fish, especially the males, need to have a territory to make its own.
+Betta fish, especially the males, need to have a territory to make their own.
 It will guard it and you will see it constantly doing rounds making sure there is no invader.
 When it detects another male betta fish, or even just its reflection in a mirror, it will flare its gills and this is an excellent sign of dominance over its territory.

 A betta fish is calm and will not attack any fish it doesn’t consider as a threat.
 The fish recommended will usually stay out of your betta fish’s way as it swims along exploring its home.

 A male betta fish will hide inside the decor of your fish tank if it feels threatened by other tank mates.
 It may also stay there as a sign of stress and if it does not enjoy interacting with the other fish.
-A stressed out betta fish will lack appetite and will be prone to diseases.
+A stressed-out betta fish will lack appetite and will be prone to diseases.

-A 5 gallon tank is a minimum to provide a suitable environment for your male betta fish.
+A 5-gallon tank is a minimum to provide a suitable environment for your male betta fish.
 This however leaves small room for other fish tank mates.
-You can choose to assassin snails, mystery snails, and malaysian trumpet snails in a 5 gallon betta fish tank.
+You can choose to assassin snails, mystery snails, and Malaysian trumpet snails in a 5-gallon betta fish tank.
 These will not bother your betta fish at all.